datacarpentry/astronomy-python/episodes/03-transform.md

 2. Then we will transform the coordinates and proper motion data from ICRS back to the coordinate frame of GD-1.

-3. We will put those results into a Pandas `DataFrame`.
+3. We will put those results into a pandas `DataFrame`.

 ::::::::::::::::::::::::::::::::::::::::::::::::::